 Enable EPEL and PowerTools on AlmaLinux 8

 To complete this guide, you must log in to your server as a non-root user with sudo privileges.
-To do this, you can follow our guide the Initial Server Setup with AlmaLinux 8.
+To do this, you can follow our guide on the Initial Server Setup with AlmaLinux 8.

-Install EPEL repository on AlmaLinux 8
+1. Install EPEL Repository on AlmaLinux 8

 At this point, you can simply use one single command to install the EPEL repo on almaLinux 8:

-sudo dnf install epel-release
+sudo dnf install epel-release -y

 When your installation is completed, enable your EPEL repo by running the command below: